jpegleg/giant-spellbook/README.md

 "single_bitflip" flips the bit at the given position in a file, overwriting the file

 "split_file" splits the file into two files at the given position, creating new files with __first and __second extensions

+"reverse_bytes" reverses all of the bytes of the file, overwriting the file

 ## Encoding and decoding